-I stole this title from Playstation Access because it’s very clever – one of their team members, Nathan, recently went for the platinum in Sekiro, which you can check out in this video here.
+Formerly Platimonday (which I stole from Playstation Access because it’s very clever).
+One of their team members, Nathan, recently went for the platinum in Sekiro, which you can check out in this video here.
 I had been debating doing the same, and finally decided to go for it; I knew I was going to keep playing the game anyway, as I was having so much fun with it, so I figured I would put on my trophy hunter hat and go for that 100% completion.
 I’ve decided to do a short write up on the journey, and the trophies I picked up last.
 Also, spoilers?
 Obviously?

 Master of the Prosthetic – Upgraded all prosthetic tools to their limit

 This trophy was a bit tricky just because of the materials needed for some of the upgrades – some require a bit of farming, while others are a limited resource (i.e. the Lapis Lazuli) and need to be collected over the course of multiple playthroughs – at least two.
 The Lapis from the Demon of Hatred boss fight was definitely the most aggravating to get, as that boss is no cake walk.